storycraft/storyboard-obsolete/readme.md

 # Storyboard
-GPU accelerated 2D renderer using wgpu and simple flexible framework on it using winit
+GPU accelerated 2D framework using wgpu and winit

-* See `storyboard-core` crate for core renderer.
 * See `storyboard` crate for framework.
+* See `componenets` directory for provided draw components.
+* See `crates` directory for individual parts of framework.

 ## Features
 1. State based app.
 Easy to maintenance and extend.